jernejjevsenak/MLFS/cran-comments.md

 this is a resubmission of the R package MLFS.
 I have received the first comments from CRAN with the instructions and suggestions for improvement.
 I would like to thank you for your time and effort in reviewing my package.
-I have implemented all the suggestions and am now submitting the updated and corrected version.
+I have implemented all the suggestions and am now resubmitting the updated and corrected version.
 Please read my responses and described actions below.
 I have also performed all the necessary tests listed at the end of this message.